Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 - High complexity (40+ elements, pinned sections, scrubbed timeline): GSAP maintains 60 fps on most devices.
 Motion struggles to stay above 45 fps without aggressive optimization and React.memo usage everywhere.

 Bundle size impacts Time-to-Interactive (TTI).
 A 35 KB animation library adds parse and compile overhead before any frame renders.
-On a 4G connection with a mid-range phone, this can push TTI by 100–200 ms. For sites where "first animation plays" is part of the brand experience, this matters.
+On a 4G connection with a mid-range phone, this can push TTI by 100–200 ms, based on Chrome UX Report data on JavaScript processing times.
+For sites where "first animation plays" is part of the brand experience, this matters.
 Motion's animate() mini is the clear choice when TTI is critical and React integration isn't required.
+Reference web.dev's optimizing resource loading for bundle size impact on LCP and TTI metrics.

 Performance Benchmarks: The Numbers That Matter #